 Once you receive a foreclosure notice, the documents you’ll receive after that will depend on the type of foreclosure process used by your lender.
 The laws of your state determine whether your lender has the right to proceed with a judicial foreclosure, a nonjudicial foreclosure, or both.

 If your case proceeds to a nonjudicial foreclosure, your case won’t go to court.
-Instead, the lender must provide you with a notice of sale that alerts you to the upcoming sale date, as well as give you the opportunity to bring your loan current within a specified period.
+Instead, the lender will usually provide you with a notice alerting you to the upcoming sale date (and maybe some other notices), and probably give you the opportunity to bring your loan current within a specified period.
 By contrast, a judicial foreclosure goes through the court system.
 You’ll be served with a lawsuit and, to protect your rights, you’ll need to respond to the suit within the time afforded by your state.
 (You can learn more about foreclosure by reading What’s the Difference Between Judicial and Nonjudicial Foreclosures?)
-[LINK]

 If you’re facing a foreclosure and want to keep your house, it is important that you understand your foreclosure options.
 A knowledgeable attorney in your local area can evaluate your case and help you choose the best course of action for you.